Is Working Remotely In Thailand Possible In 2023?

 Should I get a scooter in Thailand?

-Renting or buying a scooter is a good idea, but remember that you must have a valid driving licence and an international driving permit.
-If you have an accident without the required documents, your insurance could refuse to pay for your treatment and hospitals will bill you a fortune.
+Renting or buying a scooter can be a good idea, but remember that you must have a valid driving licence and an international driving permit.
+If you have an accident without the required documents, your insurance could refuse to pay for your treatment and hospitals will bill you a small fortune.

 As using public transport is so affordable and easy, having a scooter is not a necessity.
-It’s also a great experience to test out all the trains and public transport systems.
+It’s also a great experience to test out all the trains and public transport systems as well as see how Thai people live their day.

-If I was to buy a form of transport in Thailand it would be a car as they are safer for longer journeys and having extra storage space will come in handy.
+If I were to buy a form of transport in Thailand it would be a car as they are safer for longer journeys and having extra storage space will come in handy.

 Taking the train in Thailand

-Thailand has its own state railway which connects the mainland extremely well at a super affordable rate.
+Thailand has its state railway which connects the mainland extremely well at a super affordable rate.
 The railway has been running since 1890 and many of the trains are still in use and are very traditional.
-Most carriages have fans and big open windows and doors, this helps circulate air throughout the train.
+Most carriages have fans and big open windows and doors, which help air circulate throughout the train.
 The majority of carriages don’t have plugs to charge computers, so If you are planning to work remotely from the train, do so with fully charged equipment.

 If you wish to travel a longer distance via train, There is a sleeper train from Bangkok to Chiang Mai.
 On this cosy train, you can pay for a bed with a curtain for privacy.
 This is great if you are looking to get some sleep, or looking to get work done before reaching your destination.